 Or, start small and donate old clothes to a local shelter while you’re trying to find your passion.
 Here’s a list of community service ideas to help get you started.

-Community service not only looks great on a grad school application, but it can also help you find a different path or learn something new about yourself.
+Community service looks great on a grad school application and can help you find a different path or learn something new about yourself.

 Join Some Clubs

 It’s great to get out of your comfort zone to meet new people or find new interests.
 I’m guilty of being a creature of habit – I find one thing I like, and I stick with it.
 So, it was a little difficult for me to put myself out there and try something new.